BLCM/bl3mods/Aaron0000/Balands/README.md

 Tizzy - Reload speed increased by 25%.

-Globetrottr - No change.
+Globetrottr - No change other than a possible damage adjustment.

-Major Kong - No change.
+Major Kong - No change other than a possible damage adjustment.

-Mechanic - No change.
+Mechanic - No change other than a possible damage adjustment.

-Yellowcake - No change.
+Yellowcake - No change other than a possible damage adjustment.

 COV UNIQUE GUNS
 ---------------
-Brad Luck - No change.
+Brad Luck - No change other than a possible damage adjustment.

-Sawpenny - No change.
+Sawpenny - No change other than a possible damage adjustment.

-The Beast - No change.
+The Beast - No change other than a possible damage adjustment.

-Hangin' Chadd - No change.
+Hangin' Chadd - No change other than a possible damage adjustment.

-The Killing Word - No change.
+The Killing Word - No change other than a possible damage adjustment.

 Agonizer 1500 - Repair speed increased by 50%, magazine size increased by 2 rounds, heat-per-shot reduced by 66%.

  ┗----Rationale: 80% of your combat time consisting of slowly reloading a weapon usually does not make for an enjoyable experience.
 More magazine size and faster repairs alleviate this.

-Hot Drop - No change.
+Hot Drop - No change other than a possible damage adjustment.

-Minor Kong - No change.
+Minor Kong - No change other than a possible damage adjustment.

-Porta-Pooper 5000 - No change.
+Porta-Pooper 5000 - No change other than a possible damage adjustment.

 COV REGULAR GUNS
 ----------------